-We’ve seen many automated content curation tools and lot’s of AI coming that claims to curate effective content for your employees.
-The promise amazing results, bottom line we think these tools just provide you with content aggregation.
+We’ve seen many automated content curation tools (often powered by AI) that claim to curate effective content for employees.

-Don’t be mistaken, we know that technology plays a role in effective curation, but without editorial oversight and vision you are likely not delivering much that is engaging and useful to your employees.
+Don’t be mistaken: technology plays a critical role in effective curation, but without editorial oversight and vision, you are likely not delivering content that is effective, engaging and useful to your employees.

 Machines Can’t Create Effective Commentary

-There isn’t a machine yet that can produce effective commentary that is insightful, or snarky, or humorous.
-Sure a computer recently might have passed the Turing test, but acting like a confused teenager from Russia is a far cry from providing a few lines of text that make you smile, wink, grimace, laugh out loud or bang uncontrollably on your keyboard.
+There isn’t a machine yet that can produce effective commentary that is insightful, relevant, or even humorous.
+Sure, a computer might have passed the Turing test, but this is a far cry from providing a few lines of text that make you nod, smile, or even send an email starting a conversation with your team or customers.

 No Machine Can Decipher Quality